 In closing, we feel that it's most helpful to take a non-adversarial approach to gardening.
 By cultivating healthy soil and ecologically diverse gardens, we can produce healthier plants with better resistance to pests and disease.
 We can lure predatory wasps, ladybird beetles, and other beneficial insects, by inviting them to the garden with the appropriate plant choices.
 Grow dill!
 Plant Alyssum.
 Let last year’s parsley flower and go to seed.
 Keep the growing area tidy, but diverse.
 Our friend and colleague Brian Campbell recommends dedicating an area of the garden where you never set foot.
 Leave it aside to act as an undisturbed natural environment where nature can truly take its course.

-For further reading, I recommend two books: The Organic Gardener’s Handbook of Natural Pest and Disease Control by Bradley, Ellis, and Martin is an excellent reference style book for identifying and controlling insect pests, as well as avoiding plant diseases.
+For further reading, I recommend this book: The Organic Gardener’s Handbook of Natural Pest and Disease Control by Bradley, Ellis, and Martin is an excellent reference style book for identifying and controlling insect pests, as well as avoiding plant diseases.